hiiamboris/red-wiki/Coding-Style-Guide.md

 Use `""` for single-line strings.
 The `{}` form is reserved for multi-line strings.
 Respecting this rule ensures:

 * a more consistent source representation before and after LOADing code
-* richer convey of meaning
+* better convey of meaning

 One exception to the rule is when a single-line string includes the " character itself.
-In this case, it is preferred to use the '{"}' form rather than escaping the quote "^"" as it is more readable.
+In this case, it is preferred to use the `{}` form rather than escaping the quote `^"` as it is more readable.

 ### New line usage